sergiy79/codecombat/Developer-environment.md

 1. [Set up a GitHub account](https://help.github.com/articles/set-up-git) if you don't already have one.
 1. Fork the CodeCombat project.
 1. `git clone` it to your computer.
-1. Install software (gem, npm, npm_modules).
+1. Install software
-1. Run whatever is required to download the dev environment mongo stuff.
+  1. sudo npm install
+  1. bower install
+  1. sudo npm install -g brunch
+  1. Download [MongoDB 2.5.4](http://www.mongodb.org/downloads) and put the mongo folder in bin
 1. Run bin/coco-brunch and bin/coco-dev-server.
 1. Go to [http://localhost:3000](http://localhost:3000) to see your local CodeCombat in action.